Non-adiabatic exciton-phonon coupling in Raman spectroscopy of layered materials

 In conclusion, we have presented a method for the computation of resonant one-phonon Raman intensities from first principles that takes into account both excitonic and non-adiabatic effects.
 We have applied our method to both bulk hexagonal boron nitride and single-layer molybdenum disulfide.
 In the case of the former, we have explained the absence of particular higher excitonic resonances from the Raman intensity spectrum with angular momentum conservation.
 More importantly, we have proven the significance of non-adiabaticity for the Raman process, as it leads to strong quantum interference between the first two excitonic resonances.
 For MoS$_2$, we have shown that spin-orbit splitting protects the lowest two excitonic resonances from non-adiabatic effects and that the in-plane $E'$-mode is silent in this regime due to angular momentum conservation.
 Furthermore, we have explained the different behavior of the two Raman active modes at higher excitation energies by destructive quantum interference of intra- and inter-exciton scattering processes involving the out-of-plane $A'_1$-mode.

 \paragraph*{Acknowledgments}

 The authors acknowledge the use of the \texttt{QuantumESPRESSO} suite~\cite{giannozzi2009} for the DFT calculations within the local density approximation~\cite{perdew1981}, the \texttt{yambo} code~\cite{marini2009} and the \texttt{SLEPc}~\cite{hernandez2005} library for the MBPT calculations, and usage of the HPC facilities of the University of Luxembourg~\cite{varrette2014}.
-The authors would further like to thank A.~Marini for inspiring discussions.
+All data needed to evaluate the conclusions in the paper are present in the paper and/or the Supplementary Materials.
+Additional data available from authors upon request.
+The authors would like to thank A.~Marini for inspiring discussions.
 S.R. and L.W. acknowledge financial support by the National Research Fund (FNR) Luxembourg (projects RAMGRASEA and INTER/ANR/13/20/NANOTMD).
+The authors declare that they have no competing interests.
+Author contributions: S.R. and L.W. devised the project idea.
+S.R. developed the theory, implemented it, performed the calculations, and prepared the main part of the manuscript.
+Both authors discussed the results, the ideas for their analysis, and edited the manuscript.